REQUEST A FREE A CONSULTATION WITH OUR AWARD WINNING TEAM

 One of the standouts in the field, the Garden Mum or Chrysanthemum, is both affordable, readily available and one of the most effective plants at cleaning toxins and pollutants from indoor air.

 Emitting a lovely aroma, the Peace Lily is also one of the prettiest plants on our list.
-A word of caution – this plant my not be the best choice for allergy sufferers.
-Best in a shady spot and keep soil moist without overwatering.
+A word of caution – this plant may not be the best choice for allergy sufferers.
+Best in a shady spot and keep the soil moist without overwatering.

 Powerhouses of filtering both formaldehyde and xylene from the air, Boston Ferns are attractive and healthful.
 Ideal in the bathroom, as they need to be kept away from direct sunlight and watered regularly.